Create Your First Agent

 Via Web App

-- Click + Create Agent
+- From the org home page, click + Create Agent

 - Fill in: